clemenssielaff/notf/pynotf/pynotf/logic.md

 <br> Question is, how do we do that?

 The only way to relate independent Receivers to each other is through a common ranking system.
 Fortunately there is one: integers.
 Whenever a Receiver connects to an Emitter, it has the opportunity to pass an optional priority integer, with higher priority Receiver receiving Signals before lower priority Receiver.
 The default priority is zero.
 Receivers with equal priority receive their Signals in the order in which they subscribed.
 This approach allows the user to ignore priorities in most cases (since in most cases, you should not care) and in the cases outlined above, the user has the ability to manually determine an order.
 The user is also free to define a total order for each Receiver, should that ever become an issue.

+> I don't think we need that anymore, now that connection/disconnection is delayed until the end of the event.
+The example outlined above is just not very good code.

 New Receivers are ordered behind existing ones, not before them.
 You could make a point that prepending new ones to the list of Receivers would make sure that new Receivers always get the Signal and are not blocked, but we think that argument is not very strong.
 A good argument for the other side is that appending new Receivers to the end means that the existing Logic is undisturbed, meaning there is as little (maybe no) change in how the circuit operates as a whole.
 <br> That should be the default behavior.